Alexmry/My-Favorite-NBA-Player/README.md

 _I really like Algolia's website but I think it can still be improve:

-1. For the link below, in the Requirements section the buttons dashboard and attributesForFaceting do not work https://www.algolia.com/doc/api-reference/widgets/refinement-list/js/?client=HTMLElement#about-this-widget
+1. For the link below, in the Requirements section the buttons dashboard and attributesForFaceting do not work (Error 404) https://www.algolia.com/doc/api-reference/widgets/refinement-list/js/?client=HTMLElement#about-this-widget
 2. coming soon
 _